10Electra/MSc-Project/notes.md

 - [ ] ~~Fix hole-filling normals bug~~

-- [ ] Implement Bayesian weight update
+- [x] Implement Bayesian weight update
-- [ ] Refactor multilateral normal-shift filter for Bayesian weights
+- [x] Refactor multilateral normal-shift filter for Bayesian weights
-- [ ] Refactor point merging for Bayesian weights
+- [x] Refactor point merging for Bayesian weights
+- [ ] Refactor the depth image creator to allow for multiple mesh input
 - [ ] Inject some noise into depth scan creation (either uniform Gaussian or Perlin or simulated MoGE-style noise)
 - [ ] Estimate Bayesian weights during depth scan creation based on that noise
 - [ ] Set up a simple noisy flat surface test to check convergence
+- [ ] Test, fix bugs and experiment with parameters
 - [ ] Start writing report

 - [ ] Use MoGE and SuperPrimitive to test things